stuntrally/stuntrally3/docs/Materials.md

 The `r - rating` param is subjective and high values are meant for best, most popular resources used.
 If you add a unique thing, used on couple tracks, rate it low, unless it's meant to be more.

 ### 🔮 Materials

-**All materials** are now in [all.material.json](../data/materials/Pbs/all.material.json).
+**All materials** are now in [here](../data/materials/Pbs/) in `*.material.json` files.
 Only unlit: particles and hud aren't yet.
 More info on this `.json` format at bottom.

 ### 📝 Text

 There are files `_*.txt` in each key data subdir, with info for:
-- original data name, author, license, url etc.
+- original data name, author, license, date, url etc.

-These are gathered on **Credits** tab in game.
+These are all gathered and listed on Help - **Credits** tab in game.
-These `txt` files need to be filled any time we add something new.
+These files need to be filled any time we add something new.
-Whether it's your creation or others, we should note it in there.
+Whether it's your creation or others, we should note it in there, even for CC0.

 ## ⛅ Skies

-Sky textures are in [data/skies](../data/skies).
-More info in [_skies-new.txt](../data/skies/_skies-new.txt) and [_skies-old.txt](../data/skies/_skies-old.txt).
+Sky textures are in [data/textures/skies](../data/textures/skies).
+More info in [_skies.txt](../data/textures/skies/_skies.txt).
 Those are 360x90 degree spherical textures.
-One texture for whole skydome, size 4k x 1k (old) or new 8k x 2k (1k is 1024).
+One texture for whole skydome, 8k x 2k (1k is 1024).
-Material names start with `sky/`.
+Material names start with `sky/` in `sky.material.json`.
 To add new, just copy last and replace "emissive" texture for yours.

 ## ⛰️ Terrain

-Textures for terrain layers are in [data/terrain](../data/terrain).
-More info in [_terrain.txt](../data/terrain/_terrain.txt).
+Textures for terrain layers are in [data/textures/terrain](../data/textures/terrain).
+More info in [_terrain.txt](../data/textures/terrain/_terrain.txt).
 They are all .jpg saved at about 97%.
 Size is square 1k (1024) or 2k.

 Name endings mean: